They say…

 Website: mikkeller.dk

-Highly creative and prolific Danish cuckoo brewer Mikkel Borg Bjergsø will need no introduction to connoisseurs.
-His preconception-challenging products have cut a swathe through the world of beer appreciation since his home brews first went on sale at a København shop in 2005, and have helped shift the international discussion of beer to a new level.
+Highly creative and prolific Danish cuckoo brewer Mikkel Borg Bjergsø will need no introduction to craft beer connoisseurs.
+His preconception-challenging products have cut a swathe through the world of beer appreciation since his kitchen home brews first went on sale at a København in 2005, and have helped shift the international discussion of beer to a new level.

 Big Bad Worse Barley Wine, a stronger successor to the earlier Big Bad Barley Wine, is one of the best Mikkeller beers I’ve tasted yet.
 It’s brewed from pilsner and caramunich barley malt, with added candy sugar, and a blend of Nugget, Cascade and Centennial hops.